emarsden/pgmacs/doc/src/schemaspy.md

 The default setting for `pgmacs-schemaspy-cmdline` runs SchemaSpy in a prebuilt Docker/Podman software container.
-You will need to have [Podman](https://podman.io/) or Docker installed (we recommend Podman, because it's fully free software and it runs well in rootless mode, which is better for security).
+You will need to have [Podman](https://podman.io/) or Docker installed (we recommend Podman, because it’s fully free software and it runs well in rootless mode, which is better for security).
 This is the easiest way of running SchemaSpy, because all necessary dependencies are preinstalled.
 The container image is around 380MB in size.